The Biggest Threat to Your Wealth

 But even if we woke up tomorrow and found all that had changed… there’s something else in that innocent-sounding note above.

-It’s the perverse and pervasive idea going around these days that sounds like this…
+It’s a perverse and pervasive idea going around these days that sounds like this…

 “I don’t like what you’re saying, so shut up.”

-If we had to write to an audience that agreed with everything we said, not only would it be a small audience, our writing would also be too boring to get up each morning and do.
+If we had to write to an audience that agreed with everything we said, not only would it be a small audience, but our writing would also become too boring to be worth getting up each morning to do.

 We wouldn’t be doing anybody any good.

 It was Friedrich Nietzsche who advised, “The man of knowledge must be able not only to love his enemies but also to hate his friends.”

 And it was Oscar Wilde who said, “I choose my friends for their good looks, my acquaintances for their good characters, and my enemies for their good intellects.”

 Let’s be clear… Nobody is here for our good looks.

 But, darn it, what fun would this be if we weren’t challenging our minds each day?